 Kidney transplant in Delhi consists of the extraction of a kidney from a previously healthy individual (cadaver or live) and its placement in a patient with chronic end-stage renal failure and incompatible with life.
 A kidney transplant surgeon in Delhi performs the operation.

 Technically, the operation is simple and consists of three anastomoses or joints (arterial, venous and urinary).
 The duration of the intervention in the recipient is about 3-4 hours.
 It allows the integral recovery of renal function and normal life.
 It requires the taking of anti-rejection or immunosuppressive medication for life and frequent medical checks from a kidney transplant doctor in Delhi.

 Depending on the origin of the graft, it can be a living relative donor (parents, siblings, children, cousins), an emotionally related living donor (for example, between spouses) and a cadaver donor (due to previous brain death or standing heart).
 The best results are obtained with a live donor kidney transplant.

 When is it indicated?

 In all patients with end-stage chronic renal failure and without contraindications, prior to the start of dialysis or once included in hemodialysis or peritoneal dialysis program.
-It requires the performance of a series of analytical, immunological studies, various imaging techniques, assessment of cardiac, pulmonary, neurological, urological, etc., being subsequently included in the waiting list for kidney transplantation in the transplant unit of your area of influence.
+It requires the performance of a series of analytical, and immunological studies, various imaging techniques, and assessment of cardiac, pulmonary, neurological, urological, etc., being subsequently included in the waiting list for kidney transplantation in the transplant unit of your area of influence.